wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 The paper hence proposes a different way of managing microservice instances, which we describe as follows.
 The paper assumes that an API gateway acting as the frontend handles all network I/O, and is responsible for managing requests and responses.
+Instead of spawning new processes or selecting from a thread pool when new instances are to be started, each core now has a worker process pinned on that core, which is capable of executing the microservice code (functions) for all microservices.